impress-org/givewp/readme.txt

 9. Customize your forms with design mode.

-10.Use almost any payment gateway integration with GiveWP through our add-ons or by creating your own add-on.
+10. Use almost any payment gateway integration with GiveWP through our add-ons or by creating your own add-on.

 == Changelog ==
 = 2.33.3: September 29th, 2023 =